Health Sciences Research Honours B H (11692.1)

 Work placement, internships or practicums

 There are no specific work integrated learning components to this unit.
 Many research projects will however incorporate opportunities to assist with industry activities which may also be important to the research project.
-Students must not complete extra activities in industry settings related to their projects unless they are enrolled in the one of the four units from the Health Sciences Honours course.
-This can be done normally in December the year before the full Honours year.
+Students must not complete extra activities in industry settings related to their projects unless they are enrolled in the one of the four units from the Health Sciences (Honours) course.
 This enrolment is important as it covers the student with insurance.

 Students are encouraged to partake in related research activities (e.g. UCRISE/Faculty of Health presentations) as these opportunities all enrich the student experience as well as research environment across their Discipline and related research centres.
 As such opportunities become available they will be advertised on the course and unit Canvas pages.